samhenrigold/compareig/README.md

 ## Privacy and Security

 - All data processing happens locally in your browser
-- No data is uploaded to any server
+- No Instagram data is uploaded to any server
 - The tool only reads the followers and following lists from your Instagram data
 - Can be used offline once the page has loaded

+### Metrics
+I’m using Plausible to track visits to the site.
+I’m also using it to see if people use certain features of the site.
+The custom events measured are:
+- More Info: Expanded
+- More Info: Scroll Tutorial
+- File: Archive Uploaded
+- Results: Copy to Clipboard

+You can see the data collected on the [Plausible dashboard](https://plausible.io/compareig.com).

 ## Technology Stack